Brownster/yt-to-jellyfin/README.md

 `config/playlists.json` and an archive file is created in `config/archives/`.
 These files record which videos have already been downloaded so subsequent runs only grab new content.
+When adding a new playlist you can disable tracking if you don't want Tubarr to monitor it for future updates.
+Tracking can also be toggled or the playlist removed later from the **Playlists** page.

 To check all saved playlists for newly added videos you can: